Here are three common mistakes I see many people make when shopping for their first ukulele.

 Inexpensive ukes often have poor playability, bad tone, and just generally aren’t fun to play!
 If you want to give yourself a fighting chance, save up for something over $50.

-Read our article on ukulele prices to learn what you can expect at different ukulele price ranges.
+Read my article on ukulele prices to learn what you can expect at different ukulele price ranges.

 2) Not learning about ukulele sizes

 Many people end up buying a soprano ukulele because it’s often the first thing that pops up first in Amazon and Google searches.

 There’s nothing wrong with soprano ukes, but it’s good to know that there are two other popular sizes: concert and tenor.

 These larger sizes have a larger, fuller tone and may be easier to play for people with larger hands.

 Before you buy, be sure to check out my post on ukulele sizes.